 Hormones are used to help control increased estrogen levels that contribute to symptoms.
 These include:

 - oral contraceptive pills

 - a levonorgestrel-releasing intrauterine device

-- Endometrial ablation is an outpatient procedure.
-It uses a laser or other ablation techniques to destroy the lining of the uterus.
-If your adenomyosis is extensive, this may not work well.
+- endometrial ablation, which is an outpatient procedure that uses a laser or other ablation techniques to destroy the lining of the uterus

-- Uterine artery embolization is a minimally invasive procedure with moderately good reported results.
+- uterine artery embolization, which is a minimally invasive procedure with

-- MRI-guided focused ultrasound surgery (MRgFUS) is a noninvasive procedure.
-It uses focused ultrasound energy delivered to deep tissue without damaging the surrounding tissue.
-This successfully reduced adenomyosis symptoms, according to a 2016 review.
+- MRI-guided focused ultrasound surgery (MRgFUS), which is a noninvasive procedure using focused ultrasound energy that’s delivered to deep tissue without damaging the surrounding tissue (this successfully reduced adenomyosis symptoms, according to a

-- Hysterectomy — a complete removal of the uterus — eliminates adenomyosis.
-But it’s not appropriate for women who want to have children.
+- hysterectomy, a complete removal of the uterus, which eliminates adenomyosis (it’s not appropriate for people who want to have children)

 For mild symptoms, over-the-counter anti-inflammatory drugs may help.
 For more severe symptoms, there are other options.